FAQs (Frequently Asked Questions)

 What do I need to bring?

 Bring the instructions for your writing assignment.
 If your instructor has made written comments, bring those.
-Bring any texts, articles, or class notes that may be helpful.
+Bring any textbooks, articles, or class notes that may be helpful.

 Will I be working with someone one-on-one?